King Charles II of Spain was the last king of Spain from the Habsburg dynasty.

 And this is his maternal Grandmother, Maria Anna of Spain (18 August 1606 – 13 May 1646) the youngest daughter of King Philip III of Spain and Margaret of Austria.

-But her we go, Maria Anna of Spain was the sister of Philip IV of Spain (Spanish: Felipe IV; 8 April 1605 – 17 September 1665), who is Charles’s dad!
+But her we go, Maria Anna of Spain was the sister of Philip IV of Spain, who is Charles’s dad!

 His grandmother on father’s side was Margaret of Austria (25 December 1584 – 3 October 1611) Queen consort of Spain, and his Grandfather of father’s side was Philip III of Spain (14 April 1578 – 31 March 1621), King of Spain.
 (They were ofcourse also his great grandparents from mother’s side!)